shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

         proposal.charityAddress = payable(charityAddress);
         proposal.amount = amount;
         proposal.livePeriod = block.timestamp + minimumVotingPeriod;
         emit NewCharityProposal(msg.sender, amount);
     }
 ```
-An external function that we can call in our dApp to add a new Proposal, it declares three parameters: `description`, `charityAddress` and `amount`.
+`createProposal` is a function that interacts with blockchain state, which we can call in our dApp to add a new Proposal, it accepts three parameters: `description`, `charityAddress` and `amount`.

+The function visibility is specified as external for economy of gas, which is also why the description will be contained in `calldata`.
+Memory allocation is expensive in terms of gas used, while reading from calldata is not.
+Also notice the `onlyStakeholder` modifier in use here, only accounts listed as Stakeholders can successfully call this function.

-Notice the `onlyStakeholder` modifier in use here, this is needed to restrict this function only to stakeholders.
-On line 43, we assign the value of the `numOfProposal` variable we declared earlier to `proposalId` then incremented `numOfProposals`.
-On line 44, we declared a proposal variable of the CharityProposal type then assigns its reference to one of the buckets in the `charityProposals` mapping.
-Line 45-50 assigns the necessary values to their counterpart in the CharityProposal object.
-Lastly, the `NewCharityProposal` event is emitted on line 52.
+First a new identifier is set - the `proposalId`, which will be the existing number of proposals incremented by one.
+Next, we declare a proposal variable of the CharityProposal type using the storage keyword to make sure the state variable is maintained, then assign its reference to one of the buckets in the `charityProposals` mapping.
+The remainder of the function assigns the necessary values to their counterparts in the CharityProposal object. payable() helps us by [converting the address literal](https://docs.soliditylang.org/en/v0.8.6/080-breaking-changes.html?highlight=payable#new-restrictions) into a payable address.

+Finally, the `NewCharityProposal` event is emitted.

 ```
     function vote(uint256 proposalId, bool supportProposal)
         external